A collection of Buddhist articles, essays and sermons

 Ego and Desire – The feeling of a separate “I”, which we call ego-consciousness, is directly related to the strength of ignorance, greed, and hatred.
 The deepest meaning of ignorance is believing in, identifying with and clinging to the ego.

 Freedom – Freedom rests upon the principle of non-resistance to all the things which seem evil or painful to our natural love of self.
 But non-resistance alone can accomplish nothing good unless, behind it, there is a strong love for righteousness and truth.

 Four Noble Truths – 1.
 Life means suffering 2.
 The origin of suffering is attachment.
 3. The cessation of suffering is attainable.
 4. The path to the cessation of suffering.

 God idea – To trace the origin and development of the God idea, one must go back to the time when civilization was still in its infancy and modern science was still unknown.

 Finding peace amidst strife and conflict – As long as man is dominated by ignorance, selfishness, injustice, vengeance and other kindred evil destructive forces, no one will be safe from him.

 High Sense Perception (HSP) – HSP is normal for all human beings.
 It has been used in different cultures for millenniums, in religion and in healing work.
 Many native people still rely on it for gathering information about those who are ill and how to heal them.

-Importance of joy in Daily Meditation – Happiness is the absence of struggle.
-The ease of observing the futility of trying is great joy.
+Importance of Joy in Daily Meditation – Happiness is the absence of struggle.
+The ease of observing the futility of trying is a great joy.
 In the great expanse within, the condition of becoming and the hope that permeates the mind can be seen clearly.

 Kamma and Heredity –